All About Series | May 17, 2023

 Comparing electric school bus funding scenarios

-The analysis includes the cost of a networked 19kW level two charger and associated construction and installation on the customer’s side of the meter.
+The analysis below includes the cost of a networked 19kW level two charger and associated construction and installation on the customer’s side of the meter.
 For information on alternative charger options and tradeoffs, see our All About Charging Infrastructure video series.

 Image